shotstack/oas-api-definition/.shins/source/index.html.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

-The Shotstack API is a video editing service that allows for the automated creation of videos using JSON.
-You can configure an edit and POST it to the Shotstack API which will render your video and provide a file location when complete.
-For more details visit [shotstack.io](https://shotstack.io) or checkout our [getting started](https://shotstack.gitbook.io/docs/guides/getting-started) documentation.
+<p>Shotstack is a video editing service that allows for the automated creation of videos using JSON.
+You can configure an edit and POST it to the API which will render your video and provide a file location when complete.
+For more details visit [shotstack.io](https://shotstack.io) or checkout our [getting started](https://shotstack.gitbook.io/docs/guides/getting-started) documentation. </p> <p> There are two main API's, one for editing videos and images (Edit API) and one for managing hosted assets (Serve API). </p> <p> The Edit API base URL is: <b>https://api.shotstack.io/{version}</b> </p> <p> The Serve API base URL is: <b>https://api.shotstack.io/serve/{version}</b> </p>

 Base URLs: